cray308/Desserts/README.md

 view model to fetch the meals.
 Since the view model publishes an `isLoading` property, a progress view will be visible while fetching the data.

-Assuming the request is successful, the meals are sorted and then the UI is updated to display a list of `MealSummaryViews`.
+Assuming the request is successful, the meal names are all capitalized to provide a consistent appearance and ensure that the string comparisons to be performed during sorting order items properly.
+For instance, "Christmas cake" should be before "Christmas Pudding", but without doing a case-insensitive comparison or capitalizing each word, the letter 'P' is considered to be less than 'c'.
+After this transformation, the meals are sorted and then the UI is updated to display a list of `MealSummaryViews`.
 The summary views are composed of an `AsyncImage` and the meal name.
 Based on the API description, small preview images can be accessed by appending `/preview` to the value from the `strMealThumb` field.
-I did notice that the preview images for "Madeira cake" and "Pouding chomeur" don't exist - however, for the sake of efficiency, I decided to continue fetching the preview images instead of the full-size images.
+I did notice that the preview images for "Madeira Cake" and "Pouding Chomeur" don't exist - however, for the sake of efficiency, I decided to continue fetching the preview images instead of the full-size images.
 An SF Symbols image is used as a placeholder for those meals where the preview image can't be accessed.